storj/storj/docs/design/kademlia_audit_gating.md

 ## Abstract

-StorageNode B is added to StorageNode A's routing table only if StorageNode A trusts Satellite C and Satellite C has verified StorageNode B has a high enough identity-generation difficulty (CPU proof-of-work) and disk space.
+StorageNode B is added to StorageNode A's routing table only if StorageNode A trusts Satellite C and Satellite C has verified StorageNode B is not disqualified and has a high enough audit count and uptime count.
 If StorageNode B does not have this verification, it is added to StorageNode A's Routing Table Antechamber.

 ## Background